alexvollmer/clip/README.txt

 Yeah yeah yeah.
 Why in heaven's name do we need yet another command-line parser?
 Well, OptionParser is all well and good, but doesn't grease the skids as much as I'd like.
-So I wrote this little library, completely driven by specs.
+So I wrote this little library... driven completely by specs.

 Cheers!